Mark of Cornwall: Legend

-Mark sends Tristan as his proxy to bring his young bride, Princess Iseult, from Ireland.
-Tristan and Iseult fall in love and, with the help of a magic potion, have one of the stormiest love affairs in medieval literature.
-Mark suspects the affair, and his suspicions are eventually confirmed.
-In some versions he sends for Tristan to be hanged, and banishes Iseult to a leper colony.
+King Mark sends Tristan as his proxy to bring his young bride, Princess Iseult (or Isolde), from Ireland.
+She and Tristan fall in love and, with the help of a magic potion, engage in one of the stormiest love affairs in medieval literature.
+Mark suspects the affair.
+In a major tradition, his suspicions are eventually confirmed; Mark sends for Tristan to be hanged, and banishes Iseult to a leper colony.
 Tristan escapes the hanging, and rescues Iseult from her confinement.
 Mark later discovers this, and eventually forgives them; Iseult returns to Mark, and Tristan leaves the country.
+In another version, on the other hand, Tristan and Iseult are never in grave danger; the narrator declares that he and God are on their side.
 The story is cyclical, with Mark repeatedly suspecting Tristan and Iseult of adultery and then believing that they are innocent.
-In Béroul's version, Tristan and Iseult are never in grave danger; the narrator declares that he and God are on their side.
-Mark, as a husband and king, is not idealized like other Arthurian kings; his ties to the story are personal.
 Marie de France's Breton lai Chevrefoil begins with an explanation of Mark's fury at the affair of Tristan and Isoude, which leads Mark to banish Tristan from Cornwall.

-1922 illustration by N. C. Wyeth: "King Mark slew the noble knight Sir Tristram as he sat harping before his lady la Belle Isolde."
+N. C. Wyeth's 1922 illustration for The Boy's King Arthur: "King Mark slew the noble knight Sir Tristram as he sat harping before his lady la Belle Isolde."

-In the Prose Tristan, Mark is the son of king Felix and his character deteriorates from a sympathetic cuckold to a villain; he rapes his niece and murders her when she produces his son, Meraugis.
-Mark also murders his brother, Prince Boudwin, and later kills Boudwin's vengeful teenage son Alisander (Alisuander, Alexander) the Orphan.
+In the Prose Tristan, Mark and his character deteriorates from a sympathetic cuckold to a villain; he rapes his niece and murders her when she produces his son, Meraugis.
+Mark also murders his brother, Prince Boudwin, and later kills Boudwin's vengeful teenage son, Alexander (Alis[u]ander) the Orphan.
 In earlier variants of the story, Tristan dies in Brittany far from Mark; in the Prose Tristan, however, Tristan is mortally wounded by Mark while he plays the harp under a tree for Iseult.
 This version of Mark was popular in other medieval works, including the Romance of Palamedes and Thomas Malory's Le Morte d'Arthur.
-In these texts, Mark usually rules Cornwall from Tintagel Castle, is often an enemy of Arthur's jester knight Dinadan, and (as in the Post-Vulgate Cycle) even destroys Camelot after the death of Arthur, allying himself with the pagan Saxons and killing the archbishop.
+In these texts, Mark (son of the late King Felix in the Italian variant, La Tavola Ritonda) usually rules Cornwall from Tintagel Castle and often figures as an enemy of Arthur's jester knight, Dinadan.
+In the Post-Vulgate Cycle, Mark even destroys Camelot after the death of Arthur, allying himself with the pagan Saxons and killing the Archbishop of Logres.

 Some Post-Vulgate variants end with the death of Mark.
-In Micheau Gonnot's Arthurian Compilation, he is ambushed by the sons of his baron Dinas, who tie him to a tree and leave him to be eaten alive by a bear.
+In Micheau Gonnot's Arthurian Compilation, Mark is ambushed by the sons of his baron, Dinas, who tie him to a tree and leave him to be eaten alive by a bear.
 Malory's version says that Alisander's son eventually avenges his father and grandfather, presumably by killing Mark.